Amortized Bayesian Workflow: Background

 \paragraph{Parameter recovery checking.} Parameter recovery is a complementary diagnostic to SBC and provides a direct visualization of posterior approximation in recovering true generative parameters \citep{radev2020bayesflow, radev2023bayesflowjoss}.
 The idea is to simulate a collection of datasets $\{y^{(j)}\}$ along with their corresponding ground-truth parameters $\{\theta_\star^{(j)}\}$ from the joint model, and assess whether the posterior distributions $q_\phi(\theta \mid y^{(j)})$ effectively recover these known values.
 In our workflow, we compare the posterior median extracted from each posterior to the corresponding ground-truth values, along with the median absolute deviation to indicate uncertainty.
 These comparisons are visualized using scatter plots, with correlation coefficients quantifying the strength of recovery.
 While not a direct measure of posterior calibration or correctness, parameter recovery provides important practical insight into whether the learned inverse mapping from $y$ to $\theta$ is effective.
+The pseudocode of the parameter recovery diagnostic is provided in \autoref{alg:param-recovery}.
 Examples of parameter recovery checking results using this approach are provided in \autoref{app:sec:experiment}.

+\paragraph{OOD diagnostic with Mahalanobis distance.} The out-of-distribution (OOD) diagnostic used in Step~1 tests whether an observed dataset $y_{\text{obs}}$ falls outside the support of the prior predictive distribution (i.e., the training distribution for the amortized estimator).
+We work with low-dimensional summary statistics $s(y) \in \mathbb{R}^d$, which are either learned (e.g., via a summary network $h_\psi$) or hand-crafted with domain knowledge.
+In the latter case, the amortized estimator $q_\phi$ must be trained using these same hand-crafted statistics.
+The pseudocode for computing the Mahalanobis distance and checking whether an observed dataset $y_{\text{obs}}$ is OOD is provided in \autoref{alg:ood}.

 \paragraph{Pareto-smoothed importance sampling.}